Chapter H: The Horse

 A Horse's Armor works in similar fashion to a minifig's: an attacking unit must do enough Damage to exceed the Horse's Armor in order to have any effect.
 The difference is that a Horse takes two hits to kill rather than one.

 The first time that Damage from an attack exceeds a Horse's Armor, attach a Damage Pip (usually a red 1x1 brick) to the Horse somewhere prominently visible to indicate that the Horse has been Wounded.
-When a Horse is Wounded, it's reduced to Half Speed, its maximum Momentum or Physical Opposition in a Charge are limited to 1 MOM or POP, and its ability to Shove and resist Shoves is reduced to that of a regular minifig.
+When a Horse is Wounded, it's reduced to Half Speed, its maximum Momentum or Physical Opposition in a Charge are limited to 1 MOM or POP, and its ability to Shove and Grab and to resist Shoves and Grabs are reduced to that of a regular minifig.

 If Damage from an attack exceeds the Armor of a Horse that's already been Wounded, or if a Horse takes enough Damage to exceed its Armor twice over (effectively taking two hits in a single attack), then the Horse is killed in whatever